JoshData/wmata-track-locations/README.md

 The revenue track paths are stored in [tracks.json](tracks.json).
-The tracks are named roughly after WMATA's internal names for the tracks (AB1 being the Glenmont-bound Red line track, which is the combination of WMATA's A1 (west of Metro Center) and B1 (east of Metro Center).
+The tracks are named roughly after WMATA's internal names for the tracks (AB1 being the Glenmont-bound Red line track, which is the combination of WMATA's A1 (west of Metro Center) and B1 (east of Metro Center)).
 But some of the names differ because of the data processing involved.

 I then used scipy to interpolate the locations between observed train coordinates to create smooth curved tracks.
-The interpolated paths are stored in [tracks.geojson](https://github.com/JoshData/wmata-track-locations/blob/master/tracks.geojson)).
+The interpolated paths are stored in [tracks.geojson](https://github.com/JoshData/wmata-track-locations/blob/master/tracks.geojson).

 WIP: